Multiplex Network Regression: How do relations drive interactions?: Methodology

 We want to compare which of two statistical models defined by the sub-multiplexes $\{\mathcal R_l\}_{l\in[1,q]}$ and $\{\mathcal R_l\}_{l\in[1,q+s]}$ as in \cref{eq:statmodel}, one with $q$ and the other one with $q+s$ relational layers, better describes the observed interaction layer $\mathcal I$.

 Both models are described by \cref{eq:hyperlike} with the appropriate layers chosen as predictors.
-The two models are nested, as one is a special case of the other.
-In fact, the model defined by $\{\mathcal R_l\}_{l\in[1,q]}$ can be obtained by setting to $0$ the $s$ coefficients $\{\mathcal \beta_l\}_{l\in[q,q+s]}$ corresponding to the $\{\mathcal R_l\}_{l\in[q,q+s]}$ layers in the second model (cf. \cref{eq:omega}).
+The two models are nested, as one is a particular case of the other.
+In fact, the model defined by $\{\mathcal R_l\}_{l\in[1,q]}$ can be obtained by setting to $0$ the $s$ coefficients $\{\mathcal \theta_l\}_{l\in[q,q+s]}$ corresponding to the $\{\mathcal R_l\}_{l\in[q,q+s]}$ layers in the second model (cf. \cref{eq:omega}).

-We can perform \emph{model selection} by means of the \emph{likelihood ratio test}, which is the most powerful test at significance level $\alpha$, according to the Neyman-Pearson lemma.
+We can perform \emph{model selection} using the \emph{likelihood ratio test}.
 In particular, we can identify the null hypothesis $H_0$ by the model defined by $\{\mathcal R_l\}_{l\in[1,q]}$ with $\tilde q$ parameters, and the alternative hypothesis $H_1$ by the model defined by $\{\mathcal R_l\}_{l\in[1,q+s]}$, with $\tilde s$ more parameters.
-This allows to test whether the explaining power of the more complex model with $\tilde q + \tilde s$ parameters is high enough to justify the increase in complexity.
+This allows testing whether the explaining power of the more complex model with $\tilde q + \tilde s$ parameters is high enough to justify the increase in complexity.